ttuannguyen/travelster-frontend/README.md

 # Travelster

 ## Description
 Inspired by my recent trip to Mexico City, I came up with the idea to build a travel planning tool.
-Using this app, a user can add a new activity with via a form, click on a like button, and navigate to each activity's page to view more details (date, location, comment, etc).
+Using this app, a user can add a new activity with via a form, click on a like button, and navigate to each activity's page to view more details (date, location, comment, etc) to plan out the itinerary and agenda for their trip..

 ## Installation
 1. Go to the repo in Github, fork and clone it